Piledriver (professional wrestling): Kneeling reverse piledriver

-The Undertaker performs the Tombstone Piledriver (a.k.a. reverse kneeling piledriver)on Ric Flair.
+The Undertaker performs the Tombstone Piledriver (a.k.a. reverse kneeling piledriver) on Ric Flair.

 The wrestler first stands facing an opponent and places their stronger arm between the opponent's legs and their weaker arm on the opponent's opposite shoulder.
 The wrestler then lifts the opponent onto their stronger shoulder, turning them upside-down, similar to a scoop slam lift.
 The opponent is then lowered while being held so that the opponent's head is hanging between the standing wrestler's knees.
 The wrestler then falls or jumps to their knees, driving the opponent's head into the mat.
 The move was innovated by Karl Gotch, but the move was first utilized by Andre The Giant in the 1970s, before it was popularized by The Undertaker and was later used by his (kayfabe) brother Kane.
 However, contrary to the popular belief, the name tombstone predates Undertaker's debut and has been used since at least 1972.
 Other famous practitioners include Dynamite Kid, Satoru Sayama, Don Muraco, Matt Riddle (during his independent circuit wrestling), Owen Hart, and Kazuchika Okada.
-An over the shoulder of the version of this move also exists and was used by The Undertaker early in his career.
+An Over the shoulder version of this move (in which both the opponent's knees rest on one of the attacker's shoulder) also exists and was used by The Undertaker early in his WWE career.
 Masakatsu Funaki uses a variation of the move, known as the Hybrid Blaster, where he places one of the opponent's arms in a hammerlock before delivering the piledriver.
-Kyle Fletcher also uses that hammerlock variant called Grimstone.
+Kyle Fletcher also uses that hammerlock variant called Grimstone, and Harley Cameron uses a t-bone spinning double hammerlock variant called Blackstone Piledriver.
 Kris Statlander, Kota Ibushi, Konosuke Takeshita, "Hangman" Adam Page, Mariah May and Xia Brookside also use a cradle variant.